Harriet the Spy

 Narrative Framework

-This structural analysis employs structural analysis methodology used to understand storytelling architecture.
+This structural analysis employs a 15-point narrative structure framework that maps key story moments.
 By mapping Harriet the Spy against these established plot points, we can identify how Bronwen Hughes utilizes or subverts traditional narrative conventions.
 The plot point approach reveals not only adherence to structural principles but also creative choices that distinguish Harriet the Spy within the comedy genre.

 Bronwen Hughes's Structural Approach